Black Darter Tetra Care Guide: Tank Setup, Diet, Tank Mates & More

 This is arguably the trickiest aspect of keeping black darter tetras.
 They are true micro predators that evolved to ambush tiny invertebrates in leaf litter.
 In the wild, their diet consists almost entirely of small worms, insect larvae, crustaceans, and other minute organisms living among the decomposing leaves on the stream floor.

 In captivity, live and frozen foods are essential.
 The staple diet should include frozen or live daphnia, cyclops, baby brine shrimp, grindal worms, and micro worms.
-Frozen bloodworms (chopped small) can be offered occasionally but shouldn’t be the primary food.
+Frozen bloodworms (chopped small) is offered occasionally but shouldn’t be the primary food.
 Many keepers culture their own live foods specifically for this species, since a steady supply of tiny live prey keeps them in the best condition and encourages natural hunting behavior.

 Here’s the honest truth: most black darter tetras will not eat flake food, pellets, or other prepared dry foods.
 Some individuals may learn to accept crushed high-quality pellets over time, but you should not count on it.
 If you aren’t willing to provide live or frozen foods on a regular basis, this is not the right fish for you.
 The good news is that a properly maintained leaf litter bed will support a population of infusoria and microorganisms that the fish will graze on between feedings.